jagould2012/cyberdeck/bbs/README.md

 ### How It Works

-1. The `install.sh` script removes passwords from config files after running scfg
+1. The `install.sh` script removes passwords from config files after running scfg, replacing them with `SET_VIA_ENV`
 2. Config files are safe to commit to git with placeholder values
+3. At container startup, `entrypoint.sh`:
+   - Copies `main.ini` to `/tmp/main.ini`
-3. At container startup, `entrypoint.sh` injects the real values from environment variables
+   - Injects the real password from `SYSOP_PASSWORD` environment variable
+   - Uses a bind mount to overlay the modified file over the original
+   - The host volume remains untouched with the placeholder value
 4. Set the actual password in Portainer or your deployment environment

+> **Note:** The container requires `SYS_ADMIN` capability for the bind mount.
+This is already configured in `docker-compose.yml`.

 ### Setting in Portainer